Live streaming: Social media

-In the field of social media, the term live media refers to new media that use streaming technologies for creating networks of live multimedia shared among people, companies and organizations.
+In the field of social media, the term live media refers to new media that use streaming technologies to create and share live multimedia content among people, companies, and organizations.
 Social media marketer Bryan Kramer describes livestreaming as an inexpensive "key marketing and communications tool that helps brands reach their online audience."
 Users can follow their friends' live video "shares" as well as "shares" related to specific content or items.
 Live media can be shared through any Internet website or application; thus, when people browse a specific website, they may find live media streams relevant to them.

 Live media can include coverage of various events such as concerts or live news coverage viewed using a web browser or apps such as Snapchat.
 James Harden and Trolli promoted an upcoming NBA All-Star Game through Snapchat.
 Many of LaBeouf, Rönkkö & Turner's performance art were livestreamed, such as a stream of Shia LaBeouf in a theater viewing all his movies.

 However, live stream commerce today enables sellers to showcase products through streamers, mimicking in-store sales tactics to encourage customer purchases.
 Chinese live stream-based retailing has contributed significantly to the country’s e-commerce sector, with reports estimating revenues in the tens of billions of pounds.
 The McKinsey report also demonstrates that live stream commerce is expanding in China, the sales from live stream commerce were expected to achieve $423 billion by 2022,.
 It is expected the US live streaming industry will grow from $17 billion in 2022 to $55 billion by 2026.